 The modern building with a large glass front boasts a panoramic view of the countryside and city, enjoyable from inside our own company kitchen or on our spacious rooftop terrace.

-Every day, SENSineers gather in the kitchen for a communal lunch break to enjoy delicious regional dishes prepared by our talented in-house chef Nicole.
+Every day, SENSineers gather in the kitchen for a communal lunch break to enjoy delicious regional dishes prepared by our talented in-house cook.
 Here you can eat well, relax and recharge to jump right back into shaping the future with 100% Good Energy.

 Take in some sun and Good Energy on our rooftop terrace, catching a breath of fresh air or even taking part in some “active breaks” during spring and summer.
 Don’t forget your sunglasses!